 When the pin in the lid drops down, open the lid and remove the pork chops to a plate.

-Add the reserved mustard sauce and pecan halves, and turn the Sauté function back on.
+Add the reserved mustard sauce, maple syrup, and pecan halves, and turn the Sauté function back on.

 Serve the pork chops smothered in the maple mustard sauce.